Demo - Exploring the Titanic

 You can view the generated query just like with Trilogy - Trilogy-NLP is just a different way to write the same queries, and it will always show it's work.

-TCP-DS is a common database benchmarking tool that models a warehouse retail database.
-Ensuring that we can accurately replicate the queries against the TCP-DS schema is a good test of the expressive power of Trilogy.
-A select comparison of where Trilogy and SQL differ is below.
+TPC-DS is a common database benchmarking tool that models a warehouse retail database.
+Ensuring that we can accurately replicate the queries against the TPC-DS schema is a good test of the expressive power of Trilogy.
+You can read more about test cases against TPC-DS in our blog about TPC-DS and trilogy.

 WARNING